bcgov/interactive-infographic/README.md

 ##License

- The code and documents in this repository are licensed under different licenses.

-- All code in the /code directory is licensed under the Apache License 2.0.
+All code in the /code directory is licensed under the Apache License 2.0.
 See LICENSE.Apache-2.0 in the appropriate directories.